-Figure 29 shows the 9 deflection measurement points (as well as explained previously; see also Figure 11 for the closest truss to the deflection points).
+Figure 39 shows the 9 deflection measurement points (see also Figure 11 for the truss closest to the deflection points).
 The points of measurement were chosen as they were located in the middle of the fire compartment just above the fire load where the impact of the fire on the structural integrity of the floor assembly was anticipated to be the greatest.
 Some measurement points were aligned with one of the trusses, while the other row was positioned between trusses.
+Figure 40 and Figure 41 show the deflections at the 9 measurement points for Tests UF-07 and UF-08.